Spain's Las Vegas — a skyline of hotels and holiday apartments, non-stop entertainment and a British holiday atmosphere

 Yes, there are no restrictions for EU citizens wanting to rent a home in Spain.
 You simply need to show your passport or NIE number and be able to document your finances, typically via payslips or a bank statement.

-Which areas in Benidorm are best to rent in?
+Which areas in Benidorm are best for long-term rental?

 Need help finding a rental in Benidorm?